seal/go-kimbell/posts/re-write-1000.md

 The feeling that I didn't accomplish anything.

-After some thought and a few weeks it hit me, after a quick Google search I discovered the terminology for what felt wrong.
+After some thought and a discussion with a friend it hit me, I hated

 	 Glue engineering